 Elevation: 8,720 ft

-Climbing and access information for this peak is found on page 351.
+Climbing and access information for this peak is on Page 351 of the book.
 Livingston Douglas provided the updates found below.
 Updated November 2018

-War Eagle Peak is a minor summit on the Black Pine Mountains crest located southeast of Black Pine Peak.
+War Eagle Peak is a minor summit on the Black Pine Mountains Crest located southeast of Black Pine Peak.
+USGS Black Pine Peak

 2018 Update by Livingston Douglas